nickandfloppy/NetRunner/README.md

 ## Usage instructions

 ### Requirements:
-- .NET 6.0
+- .NET 7.0
 - Roboto, Impact, and xband fonts

 #### Officially supported OSes:
-- Windows 7/8.1 or newer
+- Windows 10 Anniversary Update or newer
 - macOS 10.15 or newer
 - Debian 10 or newer
 - Ubuntu 18.04/20.04 or newer
 - Fedora 36 or newer
-- Any other Linux distribution that supports .NET 6.0
+- Any other Linux distribution that supports .NET 7.0

 You will not recieve technical assistance if you are using an unsupported OS, or if you're using a workaround to run this on an unsupported OS.